 Holders of our Series D Preferred Stock have the right to require us to redeem such shares beginning on the date of original issuance of such shares at a redemption price equal to the Series D Stated Value, less a redemption fee of 13%, beginning on the date of original issuance until but excluding the second anniversary thereof or a redemption fee of 10% beginning on the second anniversary of the date of original issuance until but excluding the fifth anniversary of the date of original issuance, in each case plus any accrued but unpaid dividends; provided, however, that our Board of Directors, in its discretion, may from time to time authorize the Company to redeem such shares of Series D Preferred Stock at a redemption price equal to the Series D Stated Value less a redemption fee of 10 to 0%, plus any accrued but unpaid dividends.
-Additionally, from and after the fifth anniversary of the date of original issuance of any shares of Series D Preferred Stock, holders of our Series D Preferred Stock have the right to require us to redeem such shares at 100% of the Series D Stated Value, plus any accrued but unpaid dividends.
+Additionally, from and after the fifth anniversary of the date of original issuance of any shares of Series D Preferred Stock have the right to require us to redeem such shares at 100% of the Series D Stated Value, plus any accrued but unpaid dividends.
 Each holder of Series D Preferred Stock may exercise such redemption right by delivering a written notice thereof to the Company and the redemption price will be paid by the Company on a date selected by the Company that is no later than 45 days after such notice is received by the Company.

 If a holder of shares of Series D Preferred Stock causes the Company to redeem such shares, we will pay the redemption price in cash or, on or after the first anniversary of the issuance of the shares of Series D Preferred Stock to be redeemed, at our option and in our sole discretion, in equal value through the issuance of shares of Common Stock, based on the volume weighted average price of our Common Stock for the 20 trading days prior to the redemption.
-Additionally, from and after the fifth anniversary of the date of original issuance of any shares of Series D Preferred Stock, we will have the right to redeem any or all shares of Series D Preferred Stock at 100% of the Series D Stated Value, plus any accrued but unpaid dividends, in cash or in equal value through the issuance of shares of Common Stock.
+Additionally, from and after the fifth anniversary of the date of original issuance of any shares of Series D Preferred Stock at 100% of the Series D Stated Value, plus any accrued but unpaid dividends, in cash or in equal value through the issuance of shares of Common Stock.

-On January 28, 2020, we commenced our reasonable best efforts public offering of a maximum of \$784,983,825, on an aggregate basis, of Series A Preferred Stock and Series D Preferred Stock and Series A Preferred Stock.
+On January 28, 2020, we commenced our reasonable best efforts public offering of a maximum of \$784,983,825, on an aggregate basis, of Series A Preferred Stock and Series D Preferred Stock.
+In June 2022, we terminated the offering of Series D Preferred Stock and Series A Preferred Stock.